Spring wave of coronavirus crashes across 38 states as hospitalizations increase

 “What we need to do in those situations is shut things down,” Rochelle Walensky, director of the Centers for Disease Control and Prevention, said Monday.
 “We need that vaccine in other places.
 If we vaccinate today, we will have, you know, impact in six weeks, and we don’t know where the next place is going to be that is going to surge.”

-Along with Michigan, 32 other states have also registered increases in infections in the past two weeks, including all the states along the Great Lakes from Wisconsin to Pennsylvania.
+Along with Michigan, 32 other states have registered increases in infections in the past two weeks, including all the states along the Great Lakes, from Wisconsin to Pennsylvania.
 Minnesota and South Dakota are also up, making the Upper Midwest the major regional center of the spring wave.
 If there’s a single broad trend, it’s that the northern tier of the country is generally faring worse than the southern — for the moment.

-Other regional hotspots include Maine and New Hampshire in northern New England; Delaware and Maryland in the mid-Atlantic; Colorado, Arizona and Nevada in the Mountain West; and Oregon and Washington in the Pacific Northwest.
+Other regional hotspots include Maine and New Hampshire in northern New England; Delaware and Maryland in the Mid-Atlantic; Arizona, Colorado and Nevada in the Mountain West; and Oregon and Washington in the Pacific Northwest.

 By contrast, much of the Deep South, with the exception of Florida and Georgia in recent days, has reported sharp decreases.
-Since the winter wave ended, West Texas and the Great Plains have seen improving numbers.
+Since the winter wave ended, numbers in West Texas and the Great Plains have improved.

 “The spring wave has not had a huge amplitude nationally, but has been very regional,” said David Rubin, director of PolicyLab at Children’s Hospital of Philadelphia.

-He and his colleagues have pointed to weather and seasonality as a factor in infection rates, with warmer and lengthening days supporting less virus transmission.
+He and his colleagues have pointed to weather and seasonality as factors in infection rates, with warmer and lengthening days supporting less virus transmission.

 “There’s a clear latitude effect.
 If you go up into Canada, they’ve been having a really hard time,” he said.